 Not everyone realizes this, but dental health is a predictor of overall wellness.
+This is why it is important to drop by this Dentist in chattanooga tn for regular check-ups.
 Gum disease has been linked to everything from diabetes to heart disease and serious infections can spread to other areas of the body, causing potentially serious health repercussions.
 The best ways to protect against gum disease are to maintain a consistent home oral hygiene routine and take advantage of the professional services available at altaskydental.com.

 Skin quality can also be a predictor of overall health.
 While there’s no reason to be concerned about things like acne outbreaks, patients should be on the lookout for more serious problems like solar keratoses, dark spots or darkening skin, and constant flushing.
 Red palms can also be a symptom of liver disease, so pay attention to this subtle but important sign.

 A patient’s fingernails and toenails can offer more insight into overall health than many consumers might assume.
 Horizontal lines can indicate past health problems or ongoing poor nutrition, outward-curving nails may be a symptom of anemia, and discoloration at the cuticles and tips can indicate kidney problems.
 Look for any abnormalities, including ridges, bumps, and discoloration, and ask a doctor if a new problem arises.